ichsansan/COPT-Training-Module/Module 3 - Machine Learning Deployment/README.md

 3. **Explore the README File:**

-   - Open the README file for this submodule (`module3_deployment/README.md`) for detailed instructions on connecting to a database, containerizing your application with Docker, and deploying the machine learning model on a Linux server.
+   - Open the README file for this submodule (`Module 3 - Machine Learning Deployment/README.md`) for detailed instructions on connecting to a database, containerizing your application with Docker, and deploying the machine learning model on a Linux server.

 ## Key Topics Covered:

-- **Database Connection:**
+- **Connecting to the Database**

-  - Establishing a connection to a database using Python.
+  - Establishing a connection to the database to integrate with real-time data.

-  - Performing basic CRUD (Create, Read, Update, Delete) operations.
+- **Integration with Flask**

-- **Containerization with Docker:**
+  - Incorporating your machine learning model with Flask.

+  - Learn how to expose your ML model as a RESTful API.

-  - Creating a Dockerfile for your machine learning application.
+  - Understanding the process of exposing your machine learning model as a RESTful API.

+- **Containerization with Docker**

-  - Building and running Docker containers locally.
+  - Utilizing Docker for containerization.

-- **Integration with Flask and Gunicorn:**
+  - Benefits of Containerization with Docker

-  - Setting up a Flask application for serving machine learning predictions.
-  - Deploying the Flask application using Gunicorn.
+  - Exploring the advantages of containerization using Docker.

+  - Containerization Example on the Linux Platform

+  - Demonstrating containerization using Docker on the Linux platform.

 ## Additional Resources: